pdrinhobarbosa/droid-persistence-lib/README.md

 SEPARATOR: '/';
 'CONTENT + Authority + SEPARATOR + <your class name>';
 ```
-You can change this sub-writing the method 'getContentUri()' from DplpBaseEntity.
+You can change this sub-writing the method 'getContentUri()' from DplBaseEntity.

 4 - Register your provider.
 ```xml